golib/goenv/README.md

-# Groom your app’s Ruby environment with rbenv.
+# Groom your app’s Ruby environment with goenv.

-Use rbenv to pick a Ruby version for your application and guarantee that your development environment matches production.
-Put rbenv to work with [Bundler](http://gembundler.com/) for painless Ruby upgrades and bulletproof deployments.
+Use goenv to pick a Ruby version for your application and guarantee that your development environment matches production.
+Put goenv to work with [Bundler](http://gembundler.com/) for painless Ruby upgrades and bulletproof deployments.